-Sony hikes annual profit outlook to record after robust second-quarter profits
+Sony predicts big jump to record annual profit on winning gaming strategy

-TOKYO (Reuters) - Sony Corp lifted its annual operating profit outlook by 30 percent to a record level after a strong second-quarter, bolstered by popular game titles as well as growing demand for its online gaming services.
+TOKYO (Reuters) - Japan’s Sony Corp boosted its annual profit outlook by 30 percent to a record level after a strong second-quarter, propelled by popular game titles like “Marvel’s Spider-Man” as well as growing demand for its online gaming services.

+The results are a vindication of a strategic shift by the entertainment and electronics firm to build up businesses like gaming which is less susceptible to the earnings ups and downs seen in consumer electronics.

+“Sony has become, more than most people realize, a company that generates profit through content.
+Until just a few years ago, the worry was always that it was going to revise down on hardware woes but now it has transformed to generate stable earnings,” said Hideki Yasuda, an analyst at Ace Securities.

-Sony raised its annual profit forecast to 870 billion yen ($7.7 billion) from an earlier estimate of 670 billion yen.
-That compares with a consensus of 796.4 billion yen from 25 analysts, according to data from Refinitiv.
+Sony now expects annual operating profit of 870 billion yen ($7.7 billion), a level that comfortably beats market expectations of 796 billion yen.

-Operating income for the Japanese entertainment and electronics firm surged 17 percent to 239.5 billion yen ($2.1 billion) for the July-September quarter.

-Expectations for a strong result climbed after the Nikkei business daily reported on Saturday that Sony would log record first-half operating profit for a second year in a row.

-While sales for its mainstay PlayStation 4 console, now five years old, are on the decline, this has been offset by big gaming hits exclusive to Sony such as the action-adventure title “God of War” whose latest installment was released in April and “Marvel’s Spider-Man” which came to market in September.
+Big gaming hits exclusive to Sony have offset declining sales for its mainstay PlayStation 4 console, now five years old.
+Action-adventure title “God of War” was released in April while “Marvel’s Spider-Man” was released in September.

+“We’ve been very blessed with some blockbuster titles,” Chief Financial Officer Hiroki Totoki said at an earnings briefing.
+“The lineup will remain strong in the second half of the year.”

 Its PlayStation Plus subscription-based service has also seen robust growth in subscriber numbers while in the Japanese mobile gaming market, role playing game “Fate/Grand Order” published by a unit of Sony’s music division continued to deliver a strong performance.

+In the second-quarter, operating income climbed 17 percent to 239.5 billion yen.
+Profit for its gaming division surged 65.5 percent.

-Sony raised its profit forecast for the semiconductor division, which includes imaging sensors, to 140 billion yen from 120 billion yen.
+Sony also raised its annual profit forecast for its semiconductor division, which includes imaging sensors, by 17 percent to 140 billion yen.

 Although the global smartphone market is maturing, demand for Sony’s image sensors has remained healthy as phone manufacturers introduce multiple-lens camera systems for high-end models.